web-platform-tests/rfcs/rfcs/wpt-for-aams.md

 The tests may be flaky due to timing issues with the accessibility tree being built.
 The accessibility tree lags behind the DOM and even paint, with no feedback available to the page about what the status of the accessibility tree is.
+For now, this is handled by the use of polling, with a timeout set to half of timeout for test otherwise.
 The webdriver computed name/computed role APIs sidestep this issue, since they build the accessibility tree on demand.

+These test introduce new python dependencies, and one of those python dependencies (the linux API) replies on a system level package, and installation of that package cannot be handled by the test suite.

 These tests introduce platform specific tests and results, which increase the complexity of WPT.